Mary Shaw (actress): The Gamut Club

 In 1917, Shaw revived Ghosts "in order to raise money for one of her non-theatrical projects, The Gamut Club".
 The Gamut Club was for women from every walk of life to get together and live and talk and experience the world with one another.
 Shaw created The Gamut Club with ambition "to provide professional women from diverse fields with the equivalent in comfortable surroundings to those which professional men had enjoyed for decades".
 She was inspired while on tour in 1908, when she was extended honorary membership to a men's club in Los Angeles called the Gamut Club.
 Shaw aimed to keep membership dues in her own club low enough to accommodate professional women of modest means.
 She was elected President of the club and continued to be re-elected annually until her death.
 Though originally housed in a temporary space, her dreamed of building a facility like the men's club: a residential clubhouse with a stage, reading rooms, and even a pool would come true.

 The club made many efforts during the war such as offering services as a canteen and performing small acts for servicemen.
 It was the first of women's clubs to do so.
 There was a great deal of protesting done as a result of the oncoming World War I. One example is the thousands of activists whom Shaw assembled for a silent "Peace Parade" that took place in New York City protesting the war.

-Family
+Personal life

 Shaw married Henry Leach in 1879 and he died two and a half years later.
 With him she was the mother of Broadway actor Arthur Shaw (1881–1946).
 She secondly married French actor M. de Brissac in 1885.